 Want to look as sexy and suave as Spider-Man star Tom Holland without the acrobatics and Lycra suite?
-Ruffians Soho – Liberty barber James Hooker tells you how!
+Ruffians Soho – Liberty barber Craig Meggs tells you how!
 Our all-time favourite Marvel character Spidey has recently graced the silver screens with a natural swept back scissor cut.
 Holland’s naturally wavy hair leaves him looking boyish yet sleek enough to swing in and sweep any guy or gal off their feet.

 Why it’s hot right now

 This year has seen a 90s revival not only on the catwalk but also on the high street.
 Longer, scissor cut looks are bang on trend, with nudges back to the swept back curtain/ centre parting styles.

 What to ask your barber for

 When visiting your barber, don’t be afraid to whip out your phone and show the inspiration behind your new cut – barbers, like myself, love a visual cue!
 From that, your barber can discuss how they can tailor the cut to your individual needs, taking into account your hair type and face shape.
 If bad signal, lack of battery or interference from Mysterio leave you stranded, explain that you’re looking for a style that can be pushed back.

 Sides need to be tapered, keeping the hair just on or above the ear.
 A fair bit of length is needed on top in order to push it backwards, blended softly into the sides so not to create a disconnected undercut look.
 Heavier thicker hair will need to be texturised or chipped into to help when sweeping back.